shelleg/msa-demo-app/kubernetes/kompose/README.md

 # using kompose
 [kompose](https://github.com/kubernetes/kompose) is a tool usind to convert a docker-compose.yml to kubernetes manifests.
-It's a very good starting point if your coming from docker-compose.
+It's a very good starting point if you are coming from docker-compose.

 In our exmaple: